Silke Bauer | Project coordinator / Leader - Synthesis (WP5)

 Cecilia Nilsson | Associated researcher

 Cecilia is a behavioral ecologist, interested in flight behavior, bird migration and radar ornithology.
-She currently works at the Cornell Lab of Ornithology, where she studies large scale patterns of flight behavior using data from networks of weather radars.
+She currently works at the University of Copenhagen, where she studies large scale patterns of flight behavior using data from networks of weather radars.
 Within GloBAM she is working on questions relating to large scale differences between migration systems and combining European and US weather radar data.

 Raphaël Nussbaumer | Post-doctoral researcher